 Flesh is the measure of how much physical punishment you can take before passing out, and caps out at your full class HD, plus anything gained from a Constitution bonus.

 Grit is the rest of the hp you gain, and is a measure of ways you learn to avoid injury, plus glancing blows, exhaustion whatever.

 - Attacks reduce Grit first, and when it’s gone you start taking Flesh wounds.

-- You die at minus your class HD.
+- You lose consciousness at 0 Flesh, and die at minus half your class HD.

 After any encounter where you take a Flesh wound roll under your Constitution or contract an Infection.

 If you don’t have any Flesh wounds, you can spend a Turn resting to regain Grit, roll your class HD.